San Pietro Infine is a tiny medieval village in Southern Italy, almost halfway between Rome and Naples.

 John Huston, the great film director, during the war, served in the Army with the rank of Captain.
 His main duty was to produce films for the Army Signal Corps.
 He made a documentary about the battle.
 It’s beautiful work that was censored by the Army.
 It pointed out some strategic mistakes and failures of intelligence that originated almost 1.200 casualties among the Allied forces.
 And the big bosses didn’t like that.

-If you’re interested you can watch it here: https://archive.org/details/battle_of_san_pietro
+If you’re interested you can watch it here.

 Today, San Pietro Infine is a ghost town.

-After the war, the village has been rebuilt a few kilometres away.
+After the war, the village was rebuilt a few kilometres away.

 But the abandoned and destroyed houses can be visited and are not far away from the motorway exit.
 An interesting detour for history lovers travelling between Roma and Naples!